 As it’s clear now that email marketing isn’t just a marketing strategy, but a company mission as well.
 When you start planning an email campaign for your app, make sure you remember to set targets, strategize, test, and make improvements.

 Robert Jordan, a seasoned marketing professional with over 10 years of experience, currently working as Media Relations Manager at InfoClutch Inc, which provides technology database for your marketing campaign.
 Have expertise in setting up the lead flow for budding startups and takes it to the next level.
-Have a deep interest in technology, branding & marketing related discussions.
-Always open for new ideas & discussions.
+His passion is writing.
+Now he works at Studyclerk as a content writer.